daria-dsg/ruby_poker/README.md

 ### Learning goals

-The goal of thie porject was to learn how to wirte unit tests with rspec
+The goal of thie project was to learn how to write unit tests with rspec

 * Be able to define desired functionality, write specs, and then implement
 * Know how to follow red, green, refactor TDD workflow